roryhackney/roryhackney/README.md

 I've been learning code on my own for a few years now, but now I'm working on making it my profession.

 The languages I've learned so far are HTML, CSS, Javascript, Python / Django, and PHP.
-I've also been learning about software development, web development / design, and game development / design.
+I've also been learning about software development and web development / design, and studying game development / design on my own.
-I'm passionate about accessibility, design, and storytelling.
+I'm passionate about accessibility, color theory, and storytelling.

-If you want to see more of my art work, check out my [Instagram](https://www.instagram.com/roryhackney/) or my [Portfolio](http://www.rorystories.com/).
+If you want to see my art, check out my [Instagram](https://www.instagram.com/roryhackney/) or my [Portfolio](http://www.rorystories.com/).

 Thanks for reading, and have a great day!